thekera404/onchain-wallet-watcher/README.md

 2. Create an account and get an API key
 3. Add to `BASESCAN_API_KEY`

+**Important**: The app now uses the official [Etherscan V2 API](https://docs.etherscan.io/etherscan-v2) which unifies EVM data across 50+ chains with a single API key.
+This eliminates the need for multiple API keys and provides future-proof access to Base and other supported chains.

 #### Farcaster
 1. Register your mini app with Farcaster
 2. Get your app key and Neynar API key